qweasd1/Refactor/ideas/PS/CMU_SV_SE_v2.md

 Perform well on independent development and research: From my startup project to my current work in Citi, I was always working on the most challenge tasks range from complex algorithm to sophisticated architecture.
 I also work on some extenal DSL design and complier related tasks.
 And usually seldom people could provide me help on these area.
 I learn all things myself.
 Books and blogs written by brilliant guys are my instructors and I always like to make my hands dirty to try the new things I've learned.
 In this year's Citi innovation competition, My independetly developed ETL framework has passed the first round with ranking #14 of 110 projects.
 My technology score ranks #3.
 The competition is still in progressing.

 #### research and working experience
+* design a digit chip testing tool in my frist startup program.
+The software contains sophisticated and customized ploting system, complex parallel and synchronous logic and dynamically generated GUI.
-* design and develop an code-free ETL framework to transform dirty, complex and heterogeneous raw data to clean and standard format. in <Company>
+* design and develop an intelligent ETL framework to transform dirty, complex and heterogeneous raw data to clean and standard format. in <Company>
-* design and develop parellel optimizer for batch job.
-The developer only need to focus on dataflow and the optimizer will parallel the job automatically.
+* design and develop parellel optimizer for data processing.
+The developer only need to focus on dataflow and the optimizer will parallel the data process automatically.
 * design and develop a visual data compare tool used to compare heterogeneous, large volume data from different data source.
-(Used in data migration)
+(Used in data migration project)
 * design and implement a light weight grammar mapping tool in javascript called [hanbao](https://github.com/qweasd1/hanbao) which support left recursive grammar, AST rewrite and a more powerful ASTVisitor.(It's like Antlr4 but with a totally different implementation)
-* design a flexible model to model tranformation framework in javascript called [objmap](https://github.com/qweasd1/Refactor/blob/master/ideas/Supplement/objmap.md) (haven't implement)
+* design a flexible model to model tranformation framework in javascript called [objmap](https://github.com/qweasd1/Refactor/blob/master/ideas/Supplement/objmap.md) (haven't implement yet, but you can see the main design here)
 *